Eykam/DroneStudio/autoresearch/NAV_STACK.md

   ground truth for supervised signal during development); the estimator stays classical so it is testable against sim ground truth before the learned nav policy ever sees it.

+## Control architecture note (2026-09-05): scripted precision-land module

+The inner control loop is no longer pure-learned: terminal descent is a SCRIPTED controller (t4_pilot teacher position-PD) composed with the learned policy at the actuator level (autoresearch/t4_hybrid.py).
+Handoff boundary: engage alt<=1.4m AND dxz<=max(0.75, 1.5*pad_radius); release alt>3.0 or dxz>3r; cold module state at handoff.
+Implications for the vision stack: the down-cam/ToF landing aid must serve the scripted module's state estimate during terminal descent, not a learned policy - its inputs are metric (pad-relative dxz, alt), which matches the depth/seg renderer's metric output (1950mm from 2m verified).
+A vision-based pad detector can later replace the simulator's privileged dxz at the same boundary without changing the module's control law.